-- The plan of the parent whose birthday comes first in the calendar year pays first for Health Plan Member children, unless the parents are divorced or separated.
+- 1. The plan of the parent whose birthday comes first in the calendar year pays first for dependent children covered as Health Plan Members, unless the parents are divorced or separated.
 If both parents have the same birthday, the plan that has covered the parent for the longest time pays first. - 2.
-In the case of divorce or separation, the plan of the parent with custody pays first except where a court decrees otherwise. - 3.
-If the parent with legal custody has remarried: - a.
-The plan of the parent with legal custody pays first - b.
-The plan of the spouse of the parent with custody pays second; and - c.
-The plan of the parent without custody pays last unless a court decrees otherwise.
+In the case of divorce or separation, the plan of the parent with custody pays first, except where a court decrees otherwise. - 3.
+If the parent with legal custody has remarried: - The plan of the parent with legal custody pays first - The plan of the spouse of the parent with custody pays second; and - The plan of the parent without custody pays last, unless a court decrees otherwise.